JoetheManHowie/NUSCAN/prep_graph/README.md

 0. All the datasets we worked with were found in the edgelist form and some had probabilities to start.
 1. We check that the graph is symmetric using `symmetry_check_step1.py`, and if is not symmetric we run the graph through `make_symmetric_step1.py`.
 2. Next `p_check_step2.py` determines which edges, if any, have probabilities of zero or one.
 Then `p_bounds_step2.py` adjusts any $0$ or $1$ weights to $0.001$ and $0.999$ respectively.
-3. Then by running the bash command `sort -o -n -k1,2 <graph.txt>` the graph becomes sorted by the firstcolumn and then by the second column.
+3. Then by running `doubly_sort_step3.py` the graph becomes sorted by the first column and then by the second column.
 4. Any self loops found with `self_loop_check_step4.py` are removed from the graph with `remove_self_loops_step4.py`.
 5. Finally, `numbering_check_step5.py` to determine if any vertex indicies are missing, and if there are correct the numbering with `fix_missing_nodes_step5.py`.
 Note if the orginial numbering is important to the data, add a `True` flag to the command for `fix_missing_nodes_step5.py` and a pickle file will be saved to the same directory and the new graph file that holds the mapping of nodes.